Volunteer With Us: Board of Directors

-In order to be an elected Director on the Board, you do need to be a full member of PTSA in good standing.
-Directors may be elected to 1-2 year terms.
-Directors take office immediately following the Annual General Meeting at which they are elected.
+In order to be an elected Director on the Board, you need to be a Full Pharmacy Technician Member of PTSA in good standing.
+Any Full Member may be nominated and self-nominations are welcome.
+Directors may be elected for 1-2 year terms.
+Directors take office immediately following the Annual General Meeting in September.

 Nominees will be asked to identify the board positions they are interested in and share their relevant experience.
 Nominees will be contacted with more information about the election process following the close of elections.